Lexichu/mr2av_repo/Readme.txt

 - The entirety of the input viewer.
 It's really just a proof-of-concept.

 ---- To-Do:
-- Add more genuses (genii?) to the Move Viewer.
 - Confirm if Errantry Sale Ready is also ready at 0, or only when it hits 255.
 - The new Banana Chime method is currently largely untested.
 Please report any bugs with it!

----- Bugs (as of 0.61)
+---- Bugs (as of 0.7)
 - /??? monsters (except Moo, slate exclusives, and DNA Capsule monsters) have no stat checking to see if they're non-standard growth stats.
-They also have no checks for Guts Rate aside from Moo, Ghost and Phoenix.
+-- They also have no checks for Guts Rate aside from Moo, Ghost and Phoenix.
 - Hard Mode generated monsters may be considered non-standard.
 This will be patched in due time.
+- MR2DX special spawns may also be considered non-standard.
 - The mode switcher for MR2AV currently does nothing.
 Please leave it on MR2 Vanilla. c:
 - Attaching MR2AV may load incorrect data from NO$PSX, if the emulator has been opened more than once.
 -- In this case: Manually detatch MR2AV, open Task Manager, and close any extra copies of NO$PSX that are running in the background.